Framework

 The Action Pause

 A ten-second habit for anything that asks you to act.
-A post-filter, user-layer defense for the phishing that now slips through every technical control.
+Email, message, phone call, video, voice, or in-person.
+A user-layer defense for the AI-era residual class that reaches you cleanly through whichever channel the attacker has learned to pass.

 60.5%